Russell Cave National Monument: Russell Cave

-Russell Cave is one of the most extensive cave systems in Alabama, with more than seven miles (11 km) of mapped passageways.
+Russell Cave is one of the most extensive cave systems in Alabama, with more than 7 mi (11 km) of mapped passageways.
 Due to the discovery of several rare species (including a species of scorpion that exists nowhere else in the world), recreational caving is no longer allowed.
-Visitors interested in caving should contact the visitor center for current information on this policy.

 Walking trails

 Russell Cave National Monument offers visitors two trails: the Nature Trail, a 0.6-mile (.95 km) paved trail, and the Backcountry Trail, a 1.2-mile (1.9-km) dirt trail.
 Both trails provide good opportunities to observe the forest, wildflowers, and Montague Mountain.
 Points along the trails feature plants that were used by Native Americans for food, tools, and other daily necessities.

 Native American Festival

-Each year during the first weekend in May, the Russell Cave National Monument hosts a Native American Festival.
-The festival includes performances of storytelling, dancing, and Native American flute playing.
+Each year during the first weekend in May, the Russell Cave National Monument hosts a Native American Festival, which includes performances of storytelling, dancing, and Native American flute playing.
 A historical reenactment of a Cherokee encampment is conducted.
 At this event and at other times throughout the year, demonstrations of Native American lifestyles and weaponry are conducted.
 Weapons demonstrations include flintknapping to produce points (arrowheads), use of the atlatl for spear throwing, and use of a bow and arrow.
 Other demonstrations feature wood carving, handbuilding of pottery, and fire building.